VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 Stuff like that.
 We use the language of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as a common nomenclature to describe the goals of the design system.

+The challenge for us, and probably the hardest part of building a component library for us, is the tooling.
+Partly because of the preferences of the UX team and because of constraints on our development environment due to the sensitive nature of our work, we have not been able to streamline automation for versioning UX wireframes or translating them into artifacts engineers can use to build.
+As a result, we work with wireframes that are cumbersome to understand, and it's a manual process to track consistency between the design system and the component library as both evolve.

+I never said it was pretty, but it isn't all bad either.

+## The Value of a Component Library

-All of this is independent of implementation details.
-These are concepts.
-You can choose to implement these concepts and make them real for UI developers with whatever technology you choose.
+The design system is a set of core principles independent of implementation details.
+You can choose to implement these principles and make them real for UI developers with whatever technology you choose.

 For us, that's React.
 Our React components generate a lot of value for us.